Aisheng ASN-205: JWP01

 JWP01 is a fixed wing UAV in twin boom layout with high wing configuration.
 JWP01 is no longer in production and is in the process of being replaced by its successor JWP02, but some still remain in service.
 JWP01 is an ASN-206 specially adopted for artillery observation, with an electro-optical sensor payload mounted under the nose.

 ASN-207

-ASN-207 is a development of ASN-206 and share the identical design layout.
-ASN-207 adopts new engine and material during its design and construction, enables it to increase its endurance and payload by doubling that of original, thanks to the rapid advancement China made in the technological and industrial capability.
-Range is also significantly increased.
+ASN-207 is a development of ASN-206 and shares an identical design layout.
+ASN-207 adopted a new engine and material during its design and construction, enabling it to increase its endurance and payload by doubling that of the original, thanks to the rapid advancement China made in technological and industrial capability.
+The range is also significantly increased.